-** Call for applications for Internship Programme September 2015 - August 2016 is now open. **
+** The call for applications for the Internship Programme September 2015 - August 2016 is now CLOSED. **

 What is it all about?

 This internship scheme is addressed mainly to young university graduates, without excluding those who – in the framework of lifelong learning – have recently obtained a university diploma and are at the beginning of a new professional career.

 The aims of this internship at the FRA are: